-a.
-Credentialing Check - Initial
+Credentialing Check - Initial a.
+During the initial contract process, BHRS will send a packet Contractor and returned to BHRS.

-During the initial contract process, BHRS will send a packet of contract documents that are to be completed by the Contractor and returned to BHRS.
-Attachment F - Agency/Group Credentialing Information will be included in the contract packet.
+the contract packet.
 Contractor must complete Attachment F and return it along with all other contract forms.

 b.
-Credentialing Check - Monthly Contractor will complete Attachment F - Agency/Group Credentialing Information each month and submit the completed form to BHRS Quality Management via email at: HS BHRS QM@smcgov.org or via a secure electronic format
+Credentialing Check - Monthly Contractor will complete Attachment F - Agency/Group Credentialing Information each month and submit the completed form to BHRS Quality Management via email at: HS BHRS QM@smcgov.org or via a secure electronic format.